Cedar-Pine-Consulting/json-form-builder/README.md

-# PLNet Form Builder
+# JSON Form Builder

-A standalone React form builder component extracted from the PLNet-Link CRM application.
-This component provides a drag-and-drop interface for creating dynamic forms with JSON Schema support.
+A Drag and Drop Form Builder built on top of [RJSF](https://rjsf-team.github.io/react-jsonschema-form)

+## Why

+[RJSF](https://rjsf-team.github.io/react-jsonschema-form) is a great standard for defining forms in terms of [JSON Schemas](https://json-schema.org).
+This demo shows how easy it is to build a featureful visual form builder tool on top of RJSF.

 ## Features

-- 🎯 Drag and drop form builder interface
+- Drag and drop form builder interface
-- 📝 JSON Schema based form generation
+- JSON Schema based form generation
-- 🎨 Material-UI components
+- Material-UI components
-- 🔧 Customizable field types
+- Customizable field types
-- 📱 Responsive design
-- 🎭 React JSON Schema Form (RJSF) integration

 ## Installation